teeeg/recipes/chia-gel.md

 ## Method
 1. Whisk chia seeds into water.
-2. Soak chilled at least 2 hours.
+2. Soak chilled at least 20 minutes (You can continuously stir to speed up absorption).